-Why is my boiler gurgling?
+Why is boiler making gurgling noise?

 Is boiler gurgling dangerous?